Charles D. Walker

-Charles David "Charlie" Walker (born August 29, 1948) is an American engineer and astronaut who flew on three Space Shuttle missions in 1984 and 1985 as a Payload Specialist for the McDonnell Douglas Corporation.
+Charles David Walker (born August 29, 1948) is an American engineer and astronaut who flew on three Space Shuttle missions in 1984 and 1985 as a Payload Specialist for the McDonnell Douglas Corporation.

 Personal

 Born in Bedford, Indiana, Walker is married to Susan Y. Flowers, of Joplin, Missouri.
 They have one daughter and two grandchildren.
 His recreational interests include photography, running, hiking, scuba diving, reading, collecting books on space, and bonsai.
-He lives in Arizona.